 For Snape to have reported only the 1st half of the Prophecy, which we had no solid evidence that he ever actually heard at all, served Dumbledore’s end purpose, and resulted in Voldemort’s first defeat.
 For that matter, it had created the conditions which we could all be confident would bring about his final defeat.

 I did not think that this was done by accident.
 Albus set the whole thing in motion.
 It was on his watch, and by his say-so.
-If Severus only reported the first half of the prophecy, he was serving Albus, not Riddle.
+If Severus heard the latter half of the Prophecy, or even the whole Prophecy, and reported only the first half of the prophecy, then he was serving Albus, not Riddle.
 And that report took place, at the very least, more than a year before the “official” version of a repentant DE turning his coat and going to work at the school, and may have taken place anything up to 2 years before Voldemort’s first defeat.

 And we hadn’t a clue of what, or when, Snape’s real turning point was.